cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

                         This is CS50!
                       Powered by Cloud9

-Welcome to the CS50 IDE Beta!
+Welcome to the CS50 IDE!
 Below are a list of features and some tips and tricks for usage and getting started.
-The end of the document describes how to file bug reports if you come across problems.

 # Features